Forex

 Fair value gaps are price gaps that occur when there is a significant difference between the closing price of one trading and the opening price of the next, with minimal or no trading in between.

 If you’ve ever wondered about those sudden gaps in price on a chart and what they mean, you’re not alone.
-This article will show you how to spot fair value gaps, what they signify, and how to leverage them to enhance your trading decisions!
+This article will show you what is a fair value gap, what they signify, and how to leverage them to enhance your trading decisions!

 Key Takeaways